KOKOindia Luxury Travels/ Facebook Page | March 14th, 2014 | Visit the original article online

 “Be happy for this moment.
 This moment is your life."
 Omar Khayyam

-For the thirty musical events scheduled to take place over the next few days, the Fort’s many incredible outdoor locations were used to great effect.
-Guests settled down on comfortable lounging areas (soft white mattresses with bolsters) to enjoy performances in garden orchards, palace courtyards and temples, and the magnificent Durbar Hall of the Moti Mahal.
+There were thirty events in the programme scheduled to take place over the next two days and the myriad of outdoor locations at the gigantic fort were made advantage of with great effect.
+Guests settled down on comfortable lounging areas - soft white mattresses with bolsters - to enjoy performances in garden orchards, palace courtyards, temple gardens and the magnificent 17th-century Durbar Hall of the Moti Mahal (Pearl Palace).

-The Artistic Director, Alain Weber, described the Festival as “Poetry of the body with that of Persian whirling dervishes; poetry of words with ecstatic music expressed by the greatest artists of Iran.”
-I witnessed this mesmerising spectacle for myself on the very first night, when the Shams Ensemble from Iran performed against the theatrical backdrop of the Zenana Deodi.
-Once an exclusive inner sanctum for the Maharaja's many ‘wives,’ (disappointingly no longer guarded by eunuchs), the rugged fort walls and exquisite carvings illuminated in red and gold created a magical setting.
+The Artistic Director, Alain Weber, described the Festival as : “Poetry of the body with that of Persian whirling dervishes; poetry of words with ecstatic music expressed by the greatest artists of Iran”.
+I witnessed this mesmerising spectacle for myself on that very first night, when the Shams Ensemble from Iran performed against the theatrical backdrop of the Zenana Deodi.
+Once the strictly guarded inner sanctum of the Maharaja's many wives (and disappointingly no longer guarded by eunuchs), the rugged fort walls and exquisite carvings all illuminated in gold and red created an extraordinarily magical setting.

-The acoustics were mind blowing, the singers’ passionate voices artfully accompanied by the rhythmic sounds of ancient Persian instruments such as the Tambour (long-necked Kurdish lutes) and the Bendir - a frame-style drum played since pre-historic days to celebrate spiritual occasions such as this.
-Two whirling dervishes in traditional long white frocks and conical hats span in ritual silence behind the musicians, accompanied by dramatic rumblings of thunder.
-This is exactly what we had come to see — and the audience rose in a standing ovation.
+The acoustics in the Zenana Deodi were an architectural and mind blowing wonder.
+The singers’ passionate voices were artfully accompanied by the rhythmic sounds of ancient Persian instruments, such as the Tambour (a long-necked Kurdish lute) and the Bendir (a frame-style drum), both played for thousands of years to celebrate such spiritual gatherings.
+Two whirling dervishes in traditional long white frocks and conical hats span in ritual silence behind the musicians, accompanied by the dramatic rumblings of thunder in an approaching storm.
+This is exactly what we had come to see — and the audience rose as one to give them a standing ovation.